MDEGroup/Gitome-MSR2024/README.md

 # Introduction

-This repository contains the source code implementation used to replicate the experimental results obtained in the submitted to the 21st International Conference on Mining Software Repositories (MSR204).
+This repository contains the source code implementation used to replicate the experimental results obtained in the submitted study to the 21st International Conference on Mining Software Repositories (MSR204).

 "Gitome: a curated dataset for README summarization"